 This is an essential last question that a lot of people forget to ask, so make sure you keep it in mind.
 It shows that you are interested in moving along the process and are keen to follow up on your chat today, plus it might also reveal how many people are in the running for the position.

-Did you know that some Learn Local organisations offer job skills and readiness courses?
-Search for a Learn Local organisation near you by visiting the Learn Local website today: http://learnlocal.org.au/find-a-learn-local/
+Did you know that some Learn Local providers offer job skills and readiness courses?
+Search for a Learn Local provider near you by visiting the Learn Local website today: http://learnlocal.org.au/find-a-learn-local/